 Another advantage to talking to your children about this topic is that you get to educate them in a loving way.
 You will probably be able to explain to them ideas better than anyone else.
 Furthermore, you will most likely be the best possible person to answer questions that they might have, and help them better understand the concept of death in a way that makes sense to them.

 A child may feel angry and blame themselves—or you—for the pet’s death.
 A child may feel scared that other people or animals they love may also leave them.
 It is natural for people to react differently to grief and tragedy.
 Sadness and grief can be very complex emotions to deal with.
-The best thing you can do in this situation is listen to your child.
+The best thing you can do in this situation is to listen to your child.
 Don’t try to explain away their feelings.
-Just listen.
-Answer any questions they have.
+Just listen and answer any questions they might have.

 Don’t Lie to the Children